The Alouette/Red Wing

 By: Adam Burns

-While the Montreal/Boston-New York-Washington market was dominated by the Boston & Maine, Pennsy, Canadian National, and Central Vermont with trains such as the Montrealer/Washingtonian and Ambassador/New Englander there were others hosting services in this once lucrative market.
+While the Montreal/Boston-New York-Washington market was dominated by the Boston & Maine, Pennsy, Canadian National, and Central Vermont with trains such as the Montrealer/Washingtonian and Ambassador/New Englander there were also others in this once lucrative market.

 Originally launched in the 1920s as separate trains the service remained on the timetable until the 1950s when the Red Wing was dropped and the Alouette lost its name.
 The final remnant survived until the mid-1960s when it was discontinued altogether.